-The parties are risk-neutral, so agency theory might lead one to expect that an optimal contract could achieve the first-best for any parameters.
-Formally, the distributor's optimal contract in our one-shot model does not achieve the first-best because the contract includes only a sharing rate ( $\beta$ ), not a non-contingent payment (akin to a salary in an agency model).
-However, the agency analogy is misleading here; instead, we have a two-sided moral-hazard problem, for at least two reasons.
-First, the distributor engages in (unmodeled) marketing effort that affects $\nu$ .
-Second, the distributor has multiple (unmodeled) reels of the movie, so the first reel may be worth $\nu$ if no other reels are shown in surrounding theaters, but it may be worth much less than $\nu$ if many reels are shown nearby.
+21 The parties are risk-neutral, so agency theory might lead one to expect that an optimal contract could achieve the first-best for any parameters.
+Formally, the distributor's optimal contract in our one-shot model does not achieve the first-best because the contract includes only a sharing rate (β), not a non-contingent payment (akin to a salary in an agency model).
+However, the agency analogy is misleading here; instead, distributor-exhibitor transactions face a two-sided moral-hazard problem, for at least two reasons.
+First, the distributor engages in (unmodeled) marketing effort that affects v.
+Second, the distributor has multiple (unmodeled) reels of the movie, so the first reel may be worth v if no other reels are shown by surrounding exhibitors, but it may be worth much less than v if many reels are shown nearby.
 Adding either of these two-sided moral-hazard considerations to the model would make it impossible for a formal contract to achieve the first-best even with a non-contingent payment.
 Similarly, enriching the model to include a non-contractible private benefit for the distributor when the movie is shown-such as from merchandizing rights or revenues from potential sequels-would also make it impossible for a formal contract to achieve the first-best even with a non-contingent payment.
+Similarly, enriching the model to include a non-contractible private benefit for the distributor when the movie is shown-such as from merchandizing rights or revenues from potential sequels-would also make it impossible for a formal contract to achieve the first-best even with a non-contingent private benefits in Appendix 3.